GTPB/ARANGS16/docs/2016-05-11/packer/Worksheet.md

 * Where does the "puppet" provisioner get its instructions from?
 * In what order would the provisioners have to be executed?
 * How many different virtualization environments are we building for?
+* Do you recognize any of the steps in `boot_command` from earlier?
 * What OS are we using?

 ### Running packer